How sharp is a monochrome converted camera?

 Take note of the reflections in the side window of the car.
 There is a reflection of a roof with standard roof tiles.
 You can see the tiles in the monochrome converted images, but not in the desaturated color image—and forget the color image, it’s just muddy.
 The reflection of the tree off of the rear window has more detail also.
 Now imagine the results if I were using the a7R(m).
 I used the a7(m) for this test because it mimics the Leica Monochrome in resolution and sensor size.
 The a7 is a prime candidate for monochrome conversion and is reasonably priced on the used market.

 Why does the image without the IR cut filter look fuzzier?

 The extra IR light is what causes the loss of resolution, as in the last image.
-The cause for this is the IR light does not focus at the same focal plane on the sensor as does the Visible light due to the limitations of the lens’ design and its coatings—it was designed to focus visible light.
-This is a form of aberration, chromatic aberration, and occurs when a lens attempts to focus all colors (wavelengths) onto one imaging plane.
+The cause for this is that the IR light does not focus at the same focal plane on the sensor as does the Visible light due to the limitations of the lens’ design and its coatings—it was designed to focus visible light.
+This effect is a form of aberration, chromatic aberration, and occurs when a lens attempts to focus all colors (wavelengths) onto one imaging plane.
 By limiting the wavelength range entering the optical system with a CC filter, significant resolution improvements can be made using a conventional lens.
-General rule here is to use a CC filter when there is a large amount of IR light present, such as during a bright sunny day as pictured above in the examples.
+General rule here is to use a CC filter when there is a large amount of IR light present, such as during a bright sunny day as pictured in the examples above.
 When shooting indoors, at night or with flash, you can leave off the CC filter and gain extra sensitivity.

 There is no trickery here; these are the actual image files.
-Contact me if you would like the unaltered RAW files to inspect by clicking the links above.
+You can download the unaltered RAW files to inspect by clicking the links above.